ihkmckernel/mckernel/docs/users.rst

 -----------------

 When using job submission system, you need to modify the job scripts so that the job script itself is going to run on Linux.
-For example, with Fujitsu Technical Computing Suite (TCS), you need to specify ``jobenv=mck1`` by inserting the following line into the job script:
+For example, with Fujitsu Technical Computing Suite (TCS), you need to specify the McKernel job environment, e.g., ``jobenv=mck1``, in the job script.
+The example:

 .. code-block:: none